Why Happiness Isn't the Purpose of Friendship

 As my friends and I affirmed each other’s growth, it was so easy to see how, in many cases, the friendships themselves had been a catalyst of that growth.

 You see, while culture would tell us that the purpose of relationship is happiness, I’ve come to see that as secondary, embracing another purpose as primary: holiness.

-When Jesus died and rose for our sins as we celebrated on Easter, it wasn’t just to secure our tickets into heaven.
+When Jesus died and rose for our sins as we celebrated on Easter, it wasn’t just to secure our tickets into Heaven.
 It was to restore us to relationship with God now, and to refine us more and more into His likeness.
 This includes healing us of hurts, freeing us from fears, and stripping us of our sinful tendencies.

 Within close relationship, all aspects of who you are become visible for another person to see.
 There’s no hiding.

-I remember when one of these very friends sat me down and told me nervously that I’d been defensive, and that it had hurt her.
+I remember when one of these very friends sat me down back in college and told me nervously that I’d been defensive, and that it had hurt her.
 Internally, I panicked.
 I didn’t want her to see me that way, and I felt that if I had to take ownership of this negative behavior, I would somehow be less worthy of her love and friendship.

 Her speaking the truth was a risk, because I could have responded in the same manner of defensiveness that had hurt her before.

 Instead, her courage brought about colossal change which has since worked itself out into every aspect of my life.
 It forced me to confront the fact that I was more sinful and flawed than I’d wanted to believe, which terrified me.